aditiigoyall/analytics-portfolio/sql/README.md

-📊 SQL Practice - Data Analysis Fundamentals
+📊 SQL Practice

-This folder contains SQL queries practiced as part of Data Analyst interview preparation.
+This folder contains SQL queries created to practice and strengthen core SQL concepts using a sample dataset.

 What’s included: